ppy/osu-wiki/wiki/Help_Centre/Client/en.md

 7. Rename it as you wish.
 It doesn't matter, as long as it is not called "osu!".
 Then press `Enter`.
 8. Relaunch osu!.

 *Note: a fix for this was added in [Stable 20210519.3](https://osu.ppy.sh/home/changelog/stable40/20210519.3) dated 2021-05-19.
-If you happen to still encounter this issue, please let us know [here](https://github.com/ppy/osu-stable-issues/issues).*
+If you happen to still encounter this issue, please [let us know](https://github.com/ppy/osu-stable-issues/issues).*

 ### My song list keeps scrolling!